asymworks/ansible-role-rsyslog/README.md

 rsyslog_preserve_fqdn: true
 ```

 Sets the hostname that Rsyslog reports.
-If this is unset, the Rsyslog default behavior will be used.
+If this is unset (the default), the Rsyslog default behavior will be used.
 Set `rsyslog_preserve_fqdn` to `true` to have Rsyslog preserve the FQDN of the host, otherwise the short hostname will be sent.

 ## Role Facts